iterative/dvc.org/content/docs/start/data-pipelines.md

   your project faster.
 DVC caches "runs" and results in stages and automatically determines which parts of a project need to be run to avoid unnecessary re-runs.
-- _Reproducibility_ - `dvc.yaml` and `dvc.lock` files describe and capture what
+- _Reproducibility_ - `dvc.yaml` and `dvc.lock` files describe what data to use
-  data to use and what commands to run to produce an ML model.
+  and which commands will generate the pipeline results (such as an ML model).
 Storing these files in Git makes it easy to version and share.
 - _Continuous Delivery and Continuous Integration (CI/CD) for ML_ - reproducible
   ML pipelines allow CI/CD systems to retrain models on fresh